Datseris/ComplexityMeasuresPaper/README.md

-This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project for our paper on the ComplexityMeasures.jl software.
 > ComplexityMeasuresPaper

 To (locally) reproduce this project, do the following: